Alliance of Evil: Fictional team biography

-The Alliance of Evil was once Apocalypse's personal strike force.
-Their first mission was to find and capture Michael Nowlan, a mutant with the ability to heighten other mutants' powers.
-When Nowlan tried to leave, they kidnapped his girlfriend, Suzy, to use as bait.
-X-Factor found Nowlan and vowed to protect him.
-When the Alliance confronted him, they threatened to harm Suzy Nowlan increased their powers.
-The Alliance fought and defeated X-Factor, then brought Nowlan to Apocalypse.
-X-Factor eventually found their hideout, and on Apocalypse's orders, Nowlan powered up the Alliance again.
-When Suzy tried to escape, Stinger's bolts accidentally killed her.
-Nowlan killed himself, and Apocalypse abandoned the Alliance of Evil and escaped.
+The Alliance of Evil is initially Apocalypse's personal strike force.
+Their first mission is to find and capture Michael Nowlan, a mutant with the ability to heighten other mutants' powers.
+When Nowlan attempts to leave, they kidnaps his girlfriend, Suzy, to use as bait.
+X-Factor finds Nowlan and vows to protect him.
+When the Alliance confront Nowlan, they threaten to harm Suzy, coercing Nowlan into empowering them.
+The Alliance battle X-Factor, then bring Nowlan to Apocalypse.
+X-Factor eventually finds their hideout, and on Apocalypse's orders, Nowlan powers up the Alliance again.
+When Suzy tries to escape, Stinger accidentally kills her with her electricity.
+Nowlan kills himself and Apocalypse abandons the Alliance of Evil.

-Much later, the Alliance of Evil caused a commotion over the Mutant Registration Act.
-X-Factor saw them on the news and immediately attacked them.
-After being defeated by X-Factor, they were taken into custody by Freedom Force.

 The group, minus Timeshadow, later encountered the New Mutants, along with Harness and Piecemeal.
 They were defeated, and when questioned later, Frenzy admitted to being hired by AIM to bodyguard Harness and Piecemeal.
 She was then dropped out of a helicopter.
 The group eventually disbanded.
-Frenzy went on to join the ranks of Magneto's Acolytes and later the X-Men themselves, Tower was killed by the X-Cutioner, Stinger was seen befriending Iceman on the X-Men's home island of Utopia.
+Frenzy went on to join the ranks of Magneto's Acolytes and later the X-Men themselves, Tower was killed by the X-Cutioner, and Stinger was seen befriending Iceman on the X-Men's home island of Utopia.
 Timeshadow has not been seen since.